ImpowerGames/impower/README.md

 ### First-Time Setup (server/functions):

+1. Make sure you have been added as a developer on our private server repo.
+Then clone the server repo.
-1. Open the server/functions folder in the vscode terminal
+2. Open the server/functions folder in the vscode terminal
-2. Install firebase tools globally: `npm install -g firebase-tools`
+3. Install firebase tools globally: `npm install -g firebase-tools`
-3. Login to our development firebase project `impowergames-dev`: `firebase login --project=impowergames-dev`
+4. Login to our development firebase project `impowergames-dev`: `firebase login --project=impowergames-dev`
-4. Install dependencies: `npm install`
+5. Install dependencies: `npm install`

 ### How To Run (server/functions):